Battle of Koziatyn: The charge

 While the city's outskirts were completely undefended, resistance intensified as the charging Poles reached the centre.
 The 2nd Light Cavalry Regiment dismounted and assaulted the passenger railway station, which was heavily defended by infantry and an armoured train.
 When the Poles failed to take the station by surprise, the regiment's commanding officer, por.
 Karski, called for artillery support and ordered his men to withdraw.
-A short barrage allowed and the Poles managed to capture several buildings, supply trains and a hospital train.
+A short barrage allowed the Poles to capture several buildings, supply trains and a hospital train.
 However, in the complete darkness that covered the battlefield, Karski ordered his men to retreat and resume the assault in the morning.
-During the entire struggle the 2nd Regiment lost 1 officer and a dozen-or-so killed and wounded soldiers.
+During the entire struggle the 2nd Regiment lost 1 officer and about a dozen killed and wounded soldiers.

 Located to the north-east was the large railway cargo depot, covering roughly 2 kilometres of area along two railway lines.
 At 9.30 AM the 16th Uhlans Regiment assaulted on the right flank and managed to cross the fence.
 Despite heavy machine gun fire, Polish soldiers managed to reach the first buildings and neutralize those machine guns on the platform with hand grenades.
 This allowed the 16th Regiment to seize the main station and reach a bridge leading to the passenger station.
 Here too the assault was also halted until the next morning.
 Soon the 2nd Light and 1st Uhlan Regiment joined the 16th and the Polish front-line was established along a 400 metre long track from Koziatyn to Kiev.
 The 14th Regiment soon joined the rest of the Polish forces, strengthening the left wing.

 At midnight a squadron of the 14th Regiment, aided by a single heavy machine gun, started a sortie towards the roundhouse.
 The assault succeeded and at 2.30 AM the building lay in Polish hands.
 However, one hour later the Russians counter-attacked and by 5.30 AM the Poles were forced back to their lines, with losses on both sides.